luacm/java-tricks/README.md

 Free to use.
 You can just grab the standard version.
 [Download](https://www.eclipse.org/downloads/)

 ### IntelliJ
 There's a professional version you have to pay for, but they also have a free Community Edition that will satisfy all of your needs.
+This project includes IntelliJ project files to make getting started easy.
 [Download](http://www.jetbrains.com/idea/download/)

 ## Compiling a Project from the Command Line
 If you stick with Java, at some point in your life, you'll run into a situation where you can't have an IDE compile for you.
 For example, for small things, I personally don't like to use IDEs at all.
 I use my favorite text editor, [Sublime Text](http://www.sublimetext.com/), which doesn't compile Java out of the box.
 Thankfully, doing simple Java compilations are a piece of cake (although they can quickly get quite complex).